Henna Body Art Dye Release Guide

 This henna will not keep.
 The dye will demise within a few hours.
 Not good for storing pre-made cones.

-A Little More Involved For a Better Stain BODY ART:
+A Little More Involved but BETTER:

-• Place 100g of henna powder in a bowl (plastic, ceramic or glass).
+- Place 100g of henna powder in a bowl (plastic, ceramic or glass).

-• Add 1Tbsp of sugar for Jamila henna.
+- Add 1Tbsp of sugar for Jamila henna.
 For Raj henna, only 1 tsp of sugar.

-• Cover airtight with plastic wrap (press the plastic against the paste to protect paste from the air).
+- Cover airtight with plastic wrap (press the plastic against the paste to protect paste from the air).

-• Place a paper towel or tissue over the plastic, then cover with a towel to protect from the light.
+- Place a paper towel or tissue over the plastic, then cover with a towel to protect from the light.

-• Let henna sit in a warm location until there is dye release.
+- Let henna sit in a warm location until there is dye release.

-• Strain (through a nylon is most common) to make sure there are no lumps.
+- Strain (through a nylon is most common) to make sure there are no lumps.

-• Store in freezer any henna paste that is not going to be used that day.
+Cone. - Store in freezer any henna paste that is not going to be used that day.

 (Henna powder is good in the freezer for 3 years, dye released henna paste is good in the freezer for 6 months).

-* How to check for dye release:
+How to use citric acid powder instead of lemon juice for dye release:

 Application & Aftercare for the best stain: